Metallicity Gradients in Modern Cosmological Simulations II: The Role of Bursty Versus Smooth Feedback at High-Redshift: Methods

 With our face-on galaxy, we create two-dimensional mass-weighted metallicity maps and gas mass maps using pixel sizes of $0.1~{\rm kpc}\times0.1~{\rm kpc}$ (shown in the top row of Figure~\ref{fig:gradient_comparison}).
 We then convert the two-dimensional maps into one-dimensional radial distributions~(gray background distribution in large panels of Figure~\ref{fig:gradient_comparison}).
 We further reduce the radial distribution of metals into a singular median metallicity profile in bins of $0.1$ kpc~(solid blue lines in large panels of Figure~\ref{fig:gradient_comparison}).
 We note that, since metallicity emission line diagnostics come from star-forming regions in galaxies, we restrict our sample to pixels with gas mass surface densities $>10^6~{\rm M}_\odot\,{\rm kpc}^{-2}$ \citep[which are likely to host star-forming gas;][]{Ma_2017}.
 Finally, we summarize the median metallicity profile by fitting a linear regression (in logarithmic metallicity) in the region $r < R_{\rm out}$~(dashed red lines in Figure~\ref{fig:gradient_comparison}).
 We note that a single linear regression is a simplistic summary statistic for metallicity profiles~(see, e.g., bottom right panel of Figure~\ref{fig:gradient_comparison}).
 Many of the profiles flatten out at large radii \citep[see also][]{Garcia_2023} and/or may have multiple components \citep[see also][]{Tapia_2025}; however, a detailed examination of the shapes of the profiles of these simulations is beyond the scope of the current work.

 The largest difference between the methodology applied in this work and that of \cite{Garcia_2025b} is that here we do not truncate the gradient measurement at an inner radius.
 The reasoning behind ignoring the central regions of galaxies in the previous work was primarily to eliminate the impact of AGN, which can significantly suppress metals in the inner regions and contaminate emission line diagnostics.
 This practice is commonly adopted in low redshift studies \citep[e.g.,][]{Sanchez_2012,Sanchez_2014,Sanchez_Menguiano_2016,Belfiore_2017}.
 At higher redshift, however, it is less common to exclude the inner regions \citep[e.g.,][]{Vallini_2024,Venturi_2024,Fujimoto_2025} and most of the simulations here do not model AGN (although Thesan Box does).\ignorespaces \footnote{\ignorespaces While Thesan Box does model AGN feedback, we do not expect that it will have a significant impact on the galaxies in our sample.
-As mentioned in Section~\ref{subsubsec:thesan}, the kinetic mode AGN feedback \citep[which is the mode most dominant in quenching galaxies and driving the interior metallicity variations;][]{Weinberger_2017} effectively only impacts massive galaxies, thus the impact of AGN should be minimal in our sample. } We therefore relax the inner region criterion for this work, noting its inclusion (or lack thereof) does not significantly impact our core results.
+As mentioned in Section~\ref{subsubsec:thesan}, the kinetic mode AGN feedback \citep[which is the mode most dominant in quenching galaxies and driving the interior metallicity variations;][]{Weinberger_2017} effectively only impacts massive galaxies, thus the impact of AGN should be minimal in our sample. } We therefore relax the inner region criterion for this work, finding that the inclusion/exclusion of the inner radial cut does not significantly impact our core results.
 Finally, we note that SPICE does not trace the evolution of individual metal species.
-The gradients we quote in SPICE are therefore the {\it total} metallicity gradient scaled by assuming at $35\%$ fraction of oxygen in metals and a total mass fraction that is $76\%$ hydrogen as opposed to the direct oxygen-to-hydrogen abundances of the other models.
+The gradients we quote in SPICE are therefore the {\it total} metallicity gradient scaled by assuming a $35\%$ fraction of oxygen in metals and a total mass fraction that is $76\%$ hydrogen as opposed to the direct oxygen-to-hydrogen abundances of the other models.
 In practice, there is generally only a modest $(\lesssim0.1~{\rm dex)}$ difference between the the scaled total metallicity and direct oxygen-to-hydrogen abundances \citep[see][Appendix B and Figure B2]{Garcia_2025a}.